frexxx-7/frexxx-7/README.md

 - :telescope: I’m working as a Software Engineer and contributing to frontend and backend for building web applications.

-- 💻 I develop desktop applications in the C# programming language.
+- 💻 I develop desktop applications in the C# programming language).

 ---